j-san/mdns-recorder/README.md

 mDNS Recorder
 =============

-Dynamic Zero Config DNS Server with mDNS.
+**Dynamic Zero Config DNS Server** with mDNS.

+- Listen for local network machines.
-Listen to local area machine, bind DNS name server and a web view.
-It allow you to bind names dinamicly for outsider of the subnetwork.
+- Give you a name server (DNS) and a web view.

+It allow you to get all the power of ZeroConf outsider of the subnetwork.

 Howto
 -----

+- Run mDNS Recorder inside your lan
+- Bind a name for mDNS Recorder
 - Install Avahi on servers in your lan (Mac just works, do nothing)
-- Run this software inside your lan (see "Delpoy" section)
-- Create a DNS record to point on mDNS Recorder
-- Just use the web view
+- That's it, just use the web view :)

 Deploy